 How Are Plastic Bottles Made?

-Plastic bottles, including water bottles and those used in pharmaceutical packaging, are typically produced using a technique called stretch blow moulding.
+So, how are plastic bottles produced?
+Plastic bottles, including water bottles and those used in pharmaceutical and lifestyle packaging, are typically produced using a technique called stretch blow moulding.

 This process sees plastic pellets heated until they become liquid, then poured into long, thin tube moulds.

 These plastic tubes then need to be transformed into the required bottle shape through a stretching process.
-A thin steel rod is placed inside the tube, applying highly-pressured air.
+A thin steel rod is placed inside the tube, applying highly pressurised air.
 The heat and pressure of this air then stretch the mould into the desired shape.

 The finished bottle mould is then cooled instantly, typically by pouring cold water into the pipes surrounding the mould or by applying pressurised CO₂, to produce the final product.

-The heat-, acid- and alcohol-resistant properties of many types of plastics – as well as their lightweight and durable properties – make it a convenient and safe solution for storing many types of pharmaceutical products.
+The heat-, acid- and alcohol-resistant properties of many types of plastics – as well as their lightweight and durable properties – make them a convenient and safe solution for storing many types of pharmaceutical and lifestyle products.

 Pharmaceutical containers are mostly in contact with the medicines that they are carrying, which means they cannot be made with anything that could present a risk of toxicity.
 As a result, the plastic materials often used for these are ensured to be safe for direct contact with medications.

-Pharma packaging must also be durable and child-resistant to avoid accidental ingestion, which makes plastic a highly suitable choice.
-Most plastics are designed to withstand impact and high temperatures without compromising their integrity, so they are often chosen for these beneficial qualities.
+Pharma packaging and vape packaging must also be durable and child-resistant to avoid accidental ingestion, which makes plastic a highly suitable choice.
+Additionally, most plastics are designed to withstand impact and high temperatures without compromising their integrity, so they are often chosen for these beneficial qualities.

 Now that you know how PET bottles are made and have further insights into the many useful qualities of plastic, you can best select your ideal packaging solution from our array of plastic packaging at Origin.

-Interested in learning more about plastic bottles’ properties and how they can support the safe and hygienic storage of pharmaceutical products?
-Chat with our helpful team today or view our range of plastic bottles.
-With over 60 years of experience in producing plastic bottles and many other durable and safe products, we provide an extensive collection of packaging that perfectly meets your business needs.
+Interested in learning more about plastic bottles’ properties and how they can support the safe and hygienic storage of your products?
+Chat with our helpful team today or view our range of plastic bottle packaging.
+With over 60 years of experience in producing plastic bottles and many more durable and safe products, we provide an extensive collection of packaging that perfectly meets your business needs.

 Don't miss a thing from Origin.